Croftie48/seaford_allotments.github.io/Contact Us.md

 ---
 layout: page
 title: Contact
-subtitle: Get in touch for a plot
+subtitle: Get in touch for a plots
 ---